WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

   - **The original OO implementations thought of _methods_ on an object as means of handling a message that it understands**.

     - This has huge implications.

-      - First, it showcases that **changing methods is not a good idea**.
+      - First, it showcases that **chaining methods is not a good idea**.
 You most likely can encapsulate both calls into one.

       - Second, and what shocked me the most, is that it **goes against the popular teachings about OO**, where objects are "bags" we can put stuff into.

       - Third, **notice that it goes against using inheritance in most cases**.

         - Using inheritance does not create a "web of objects" but rather hierarchical structures.
 It **creates a hard code dependency** which we do not want!

   - There are many good things OO brings to the table, but arguably, the most important of them is the **_dependency inversion_** technique.

     - This allows you to **_code against the interface_ rather than implementation**.

       - You operate in the world of _abstract_ rather than concrete.

         - This makes your program more flexible, less coupled and more maintainable!

   - Drill this into your mind: **the OO is about creating a _loosely coupled "web" of objects_ that communicate via _methods_**.